top of page

 • Rental History: Lenders like to see that the property is already proven to be a successful short-term or long-term rental.
 Get a copy of the active lease and rent agreement from the seller for a long-term rental, or a recent gross rental payout history for a short-term rental.

 • Property Appraisal: An appraisal that includes rental income data for comparable local properties is usually – though not always – a key factor in determining DSCR loan eligibility.
-This is used in the debt service coverage ratio calculation if rental history isn’t available for the property, or if estimated rent from the appraiser is lower.
+This is used in the debt service coverage ratio calculation if rental history isn’t available for the property, or if the estimated rent from the appraiser is lower.

 • Loan-to-Value Ratio (LTV): Your DSCR lender will also look at the loan-to-value ratio of the rental property, dividing the DSCR loan amount by its appraised value.
 In most cases, they are looking for an LTV of 75% or higher.